-INTERVIEWING THE REPORTING PARTY (CONT.)
+INTERVIEWING THE REPORTING PARTY

 - Considerations for Interim Actions :

 - Notify of their option to report to police; institution will help facilitate report.

 - Emotional, academic, and/or physical impact.

-- Counseling and advocacy options (on and off-campus).
+- Counseling and advocacy options (on and off-site).

 - Retaliation prohibition and to whom to report.

 - No-contact orders.

+- Work assignment alterations

-- Course adjustments.
+- Course/classroom/group adjustments.

 - Housing adjustments.

 - Etc.